snok/django-auth-adfs/README.rst

 Features
 --------

-* Let's your django users login through Microsoft ADFS by using OAuth2.
+* Integrates Django with Active Directory through Microsoft ADFS by using OAuth2.
-* Provides seamless single sign-on on intranet environments.
+* Provides seamless single sign on (SSO) for your Django project on intranet environments.
-* Automatically creates users upon receiving a valid access token from ADFS.
+* Auto creates users and adds them to Django groups based on info in JWT claims received from ADFS.
-* Adds users to groups upon signin

 Installation
 ------------